mikebowler/jekyll_jirametrics/config_project.md

 ## `anonymize`

-Lastly, we can anonymize the report with the `anonymize` setting.
+Lastly, we can anonymize the report with the `anonymize` setting, which will strip out any confidential information before generating the report.

+{: .important }
+The anonymizer only anonymizes data going into the HTML report or into the generated CSV.
+It does NOT anonymize the input source files so if you send them to someone else, you may still have an exposure.

 ```ruby
 project do